azrabano23/NBA-AI/README.md

 2022         2022-12-15    Warriors     38      7        5
 ...
 ```
 ---

-## 🙌 Contributing

-Have ideas for more stats or visual dashboards?
-Feel free to submit a pull request or open an issue!

----

-## 🏆 Acknowledgments

-Built with love for the game and powered by open data.
-All datasets compiled and cleaned from publicly available NBA data sources (stats.nba.com & Kaggle).

 # NBA-Data-2010-2024 🏀
 This dataset contains CSV files containing comprehensive NBA data spanning from the year 2010 to 2024, offering valuable insights into player statistics, team performances, game outcomes, and more.